 In 2017, Hull is the UK’s City of Culture.
-As International Partner for the festival, the British Council is creating new connections and ideas through arts, culture and education in Hull.
+As an international partner for the festival, the British Council is creating new connections and ideas through arts, culture and education in Hull.

 Tell the World, the fourth and final season, runs from October to December 2017 and has an exciting line-up of British Council programmes, from spoken word to public art, virtual reality to singing in schools.